The Customer engages Nuago and Nuago agrees to provide the Services in

 (i) the provision of technical services only.
-If any repair or rectification of the Supported Infrastructure is required, Nuago's responsibility will be to request the relevant vendor of the Supported Infrastructure to provide the repair or rectification under the relevant Vendor Support Contract.
+If any repair or rectification of the Supported Infrastructure is required, Nuago’s responsibility will be to request the relevant vendor of the Supported Infrastructure to provide the repair or rectification (at the Customer’s expense) under the relevant Vendor Support Contract.

 (b) Nuago’s obligation to provide the Services is dependent on, and subject to, the Customer:

-(i) procuring and maintaining the Vendor Support Contracts set out in clause 3.1; and
+(i) procuring and maintaining the Vendor Support Contracts referred to in clause 3.1; and

 (ii) providing the assistance set out in clause 3.3(a).